-Always use pans that are the same size as the areas marked on the cooktop.
+Always use pans that are the same size as (or slightly larger than) the areas marked on the cooktop.
 Using a lid will help the contents boil more quickly.

 Always take care before touching the surface, even when the cooktop is turned off.
 It may be hotter than you think!